 Malala Yousafzai is a Pakistani school pupil and spokesperson for women’s right to education.
 In retaliation for her high profile campaign for education and criticism of the Taliban, she was shot in the head at close range by a Taliban gunman.
 She survived the gunshot wound and has become a leading spokesperson for human rights, education and women’s rights.
-She has received numerous peace awards, and received the Nobel Peace Prize in 2014 along with Kailash Satyarthi, an Indian children’s rights activist.
+She has received numerous peace awards and was awarded the Nobel Peace Prize in 2014 along with Kailash Satyarthi, an Indian children’s rights activist.

 Early Life Malala

-Malala was born (12 July 1997) in Mingora, the Swat District of north west Pakistan to a Sunni Muslim family.
-She was named Malala, which means ‘grief stricken’ after a famous female Pashun poet and warrior from Afghanistan.
+Malala was born (12 July 1997) in Mingora, the Swat District of north-west Pakistan to a Sunni Muslim family.
+She was named Malala, which means ‘grief stricken’ after a famous female Pashtun poet and warrior from Afghanistan.

-Her father, Ziauddin Yousafzai is a poet, and runs a chain of public schools.
+Her father, Ziauddin Yousafzai is a poet and runs a chain of public schools.
 He is a leading educational advocate himself.
-In 2009, she began writing an anonymous blog for the BBC expressing her views on education and life under the threat of the Taliban taking over her valley.
+In 2009, Malala began writing an anonymous blog for the BBC expressing her views on education and life under the threat of the Taliban taking over her valley.
 It was her father who suggested his own daughter to the BBC.
-She wrote under the byline “Gul Makai”
+She wrote under the byline “Gul Makai.”

 ” I don’t know why, but hearing I was being targeted did not worry me.
 It seemed to me that everybody knows they will die one day.”
 I am Malala p.188

 When her father suggested they stop their campaigns for human rights, Malala replied